-By submitting the enrollment form, you also accept and agree to the provisions of our constitution and bylaws now in force and as amended in the future.
-You also appoint your employer or group as your administrator for dues payment and for sending and receiving all notices to and from HMSA concerning the plan.
+By enrolling in this Plan, you accept and agree to the provisions of the Plan which includes Chapter 87A, Hawaii Revised Statutes and the Trust Fund's administrative rules now in force and as amended in the future.
+You also appoint the Trust Fund as your administrator for sending and receiving all notices to and from HMSA concerning the Plan.

-Authority to Terminate, Amend, or Modify Coverage

-Your employer or group sponsor has the authority to modify, amend, or end this coverage at any time.
-If your employer or group sponsor ends this coverage, you are not eligible to receive benefits under this coverage after the termination date.
-Any amendment or modification proposed by your employer or group sponsor must be in writing and accepted by us in writing.
+Authority to Terminate, Amend, or Modify Coverage The Trust Fund has the authority to modify, amend, or end the coverage provided by this Plan at any time.
+If the Trust Fund ends this coverage, you are not eligible to receive benefits under this coverage after the termination date.